Find your care

 Introduction to insulin pumps

-Checking your blood sugar is a simple process using a lancing device, lancet, test strip and meter.
+Checking your blood glucose is a simple process using a lancing device, lancet, test strip and meter.
 Your diabetes team can teach you how to use the blood glucose meter you have chosen.
 The following are general instructions for using a blood glucose meter.

 - Wash your hands or clean your finger (or other site) with alcohol.
 If you are using alcohol, let it dry before you prick your finger